eprbell/rp2/README.md

 * make

 ## Running
-RP2 receives as input a .ods spreadsheet file (containing crypto transactions) and a JSON config file (describing the format of the spreadsheet file).
-These files are described in detail in the [Input Files](doc/input_files.md) section of the documentation.
+RP2 receives as input a user-prepared .ods spreadsheet file (containing crypto transactions) and a JSON config file (describing the format of the spreadsheet file).
+The formats of these files are described in detail in the [Input Files](doc/input_files.md) section of the documentation.

 Examples of an input spreadsheet and its respective config file:
 * [input/crypto_example.ods](input/crypto_example.ods)